|Perils of Pauline: You know you've made it when you get your own funnybook! Congrats, Betty Hutton!|

 |Billy De Wolfe|

 Other notables: The gowns were designed by Edith Head, the most famous and honored costume designer in film history (eight Oscars, 400+ credits).
 Edith inspired the "Edna Mode" character in The Incredibles and the song "She Thinks She's Edith Head" by They Might Be Giants.
-The songs for this movie were written by Frank Loesser, the tunesmith behind Guys & Dolls, How to Succeed in Business Without Really Trying, and a familiar Christmas song which some people say advocates date rape.
+The songs for this movie were written by Frank Loesser, the tunesmith behind Guys & Dolls, How to Succeed in Business Without Really Trying, and a familiar, controversial Christmas song.

 |Perils of Pauline sheet music.|